I've done a lot of the Occupy Wall Street movement, a lot of 2012 talk, a lot of this, a lot of that.

 I've spent a few years at this, and I'm going to give it the old college try.

-And that is as soon as you hear the stories about the big dust up over what all the other candidates are saying about Mitt Romney's Mormonism.
+And that is, as soon as you hear the stories about the big dust up over what all the other candidates are saying about Mitt Romney's Mormonism, the odds are that your eyes just glaze over and your brain turns to jelly because you know what's about to happen.

-You just know it's going to become a you know what in contest between the people who hate Mormons and think they're going to rot in the lake of fire, and then the Mormons themselves who feel very put upon and very slandered and just nothing ever gets done, and it is just that kind of standoff.
+You just know it's going to become a you-know-whatin' contest between the people who hate Mormons and think they're going to rot in the lake of fire and then the Mormons themselves who feel very put upon and very slandered and just nothing ever gets done.

-I've tried to navigate that breach for years, and I feel like I've succeeded.
+I've tried to navigate that breach for years and I feel like I've succeeded.

 You may feel otherwise.

-We are um we're witnessing the end of an era.
+We're witnessing the end of an era.

-The Dodge Minivan.
+The Dodge minivan.

-I aren't didn't we used to call those station wagons?
+Didn't we used to call those station wagons?

 I know it's different.